IloveJisoo69/OOP_Group5/README.md

-and I OOP Group 5
-This repository will contain all files needed for our game project
+This repository will contain all files needed for our text editor project